Back to Disciplines

 Repeat hirers can mean growth, churn, shared services, or audit-season pressure.

 Employer concentration is where a candidate can stop treating every posting like an equal lottery ticket.
-In this snapshot, the largest visible finance and accounting employers include TD, Santander, Accenture, Cibc.
-The remote list shifts toward Remotecom, Launch 2, Global HR, xAI, which matters because remote finance is thinner than the headline market makes it feel.
+In this snapshot, the largest visible finance and accounting employers include Pwc, Goldman Sachs, Wells Fargo, Fifth Third Bank.
+The remote list shifts toward Zillow, Genpact, Corebridge Financial, Crosscountrymortgage, which matters because remote finance is thinner than the headline market makes it feel.

 Overall volume